 ActorDB is a distributed relational SQL database, which is strongly consistent, massively concurrent, and horizontally scalable.
 It supports no single point of failure and uses no global read or write locks.
-To achieve the features provided, ActorDB uses Raft distributed consensus algorithm on top of an existing battle-tested and stable SQL database engine.
+To achieve the features provided, ActorDB uses Raft distributed consensus algorithm on top of an existing stable SQL database engine.
 ActorDB splits the dataset into small independent chunks, which is inspired by the "Actor Model".
-The database is a good fit for microservices, saas solutions, and (mobile) app backends.
+The database is designed for microservices, saas solutions, and (mobile) app backends.

 Although ActorDB is concurrent on the database level, it is not on each actor.
 The storage engine LMDB employs MVCC.

 ActorDB doesn't need any special drivers, as developers can use MySQL driver of the language of choice.
 ActorDB is connectable over the MySQL protocol.
-It is also connectable and recommended to use the thrift interface, which supports languages including C++, Java, Python, PHP, Ruby, Erlang, Perl, Haskell, C#, and so on.
+It is also connectable to the thrift interface, which supports languages including C++, Java, Python, PHP, Ruby, Erlang, Perl, Haskell, C#, and so on.

 Commercial, Open Source